omryoresh/omryoresh.github.io/_pages/about.md

 I'm a first-year economics Ph.D. student at the London School of Economics, interested in political economy, labour, and public economics.

-In my research, I aim to assess the influence of cultural norms and reveal instances of discrimination and their root causes.
+In my research, I aim to assess the influence of identity and cultural norms to reveal instances of discrimination and their root causes.

 ---